nerves-networking/mdns_lite/README.md

 config :mdns_lite,
   # Advertise `hostname.local` on the LAN
   hosts: [:hostname],
+  # If instance_name is not defined it defaults to the first hostname
+  instance_name: "Awesome Device",
   services: [
     # Advertise an HTTP server running on port 80
     %{